2020–2021 Xi Jinping Administration reform spree: "Disorderly Capital" and anti-monopoly stance

 Soon after the suspension of Ant's IPO, in November 2020, Chinese regulators introduced drafts of new anti-monopoly guidelines directed at large technology firms.
 China had, in January 2020, revised its Anti Monopoly Law to include language applicable to internet and technology companies.
 In December, Alibaba and a subsidiary of Tencent were both fined for not seeking approval of deals the companies had completed, which was framed as an anti-monopoly action.
-The anti-monopoly rules introduced in November were formalized as guidelines for companies in February 2021 by the State Administration for Market Regulation.
+The anti-monopoly rules introduced in November were formalized as guidelines for companies in February 2021 by SAMR.
 These newly instituted rules include banning online retailers from presenting different prices to different consumers based on data collected about them.

 A month after the release of the draft anti-monopoly rules, party officials began using the phrase the "disorderly expansion of capital" to describe the target of economic policy and reforms.
 "Disorderly" has also been translated as "irrational".
 This "expansion" has been construed as responsible for the monopolistic tendencies of technology companies, expensive tutoring for children, and other issues in China.

+Ant Group made major changes to its ownership structure and corporate governance in January 2023.
+That month, Ant Group announced a series of changes in shareholder voting rights, and its founder Jack Ma will no longer be the actual controller of Ant Group.
+Ma's voting rights were reduced from 50% to 6%.
+Following these changes, no single shareholder has a controlling stake in the company.
+The company's board also added another independent director.
+The Chinese government spoke positively of Ant Group's changes, including describing them as improvements in transparency and accountability.

 Acceleration of reform

 Comments by Xi and SAMR expansion

-Xi Jinping called for further regulation of tech companies and "platform" companies in March 2021.
+Xi Jinping called for further regulation of tech companies and platform companies in March 2021.
 Major platform companies in China include Alibaba and Tencent.
 Xi further called for existing financial regulations to apply to all financial transactions.
 The nation's anti-trust authority, the State Administration for Market Regulation, began hiring new staff the month after Xi made these comments.
 Reuters reported the regulatory body aimed to add between 20 and 30 staff, adding to their then-current headcount of 40.
 Reuters also reported that SAMR would have a larger budget and would be granted other resources.

 In April 2021, the same month Reuters reported on SAMR's growth, Alibaba was fined $2.8 billion.
 The fine was issued in response to Alibaba's practice of compelling third-party merchants using its site to choose between listing their offerings on Alibaba and the company's rivals, rather than on both.
 Financial and legal commentators interpreted this fine as the end of action against Alibaba.